PartyMar/TurnBasedByPartyMar/README.md

 Tryin' to make simultaneously turn based

-The "TURNBASEDPATTY.rar" is a builded version for windows 86_64.
+The "TURNBASEDPATTY_v_0.001.rar" is a builded version for windows 86_64.

 RULES that Exsist: EACH team act with move/attack unit per "turn" (click).
 Each attack and move take 1 AP (Action point).
 If the Defender (the unit that get attacked) have AP and still alive, he will answer.